-- 400 g beef (loin or round cut, thinly sliced against the grain.)
+- 400 g flank steak (any type of steak, thinly sliced against the grain)

 - 1 medium onion